mandolyte/uw-journal/apps/tc-create-app/Testing Autosave.md

 Scenario 3:
 DCS USER BRANCH CHANGED (IN "ANOTHER SESSION" - simulated by editing directly on DCS)

 using DEVELOP url:
+*I used a different computer to make the change.*

-1. logged in with org unfoldingWord and resource tN and language English
+1. logged in with org unfoldingWord and resource tN and language English *done*
-1. selected book of Jude
+1. selected book of Jude *done*
-1. made an edit and saved it
+1. made an edit and saved it *done*
-2. close tC Create
+2. close tC Create *done*
-1. went to QA DCS and edited the same file -- in the USER'S BRANCH.
+1. went to QA DCS and edited the same file -- in the USER'S BRANCH. *used a different computer to make the change*
 1. open tC Create; open the same file:

 VERIFY: the app prompts you to DISCARD or KEEP the autosaved file.
+**It did not prompt to discard or keep.
+It simply went to the latest file in my branch which I had changed on the other computer**

 1. Discard: The file is closed.
 VERIFY: open the file again and it should show your server content.
 1. --OR-- Keep.
 Then edit and save your file in tC Create.
 Then open tC Create and open the same file.
 VERIFY: the newly saved content is shown.